-When both husband and wife are categorically eligible (both are either 65 or older or disabled) and are applying for cash, a budget for each client must be figured.
+When 2 persons who are married to each other are categorically eligible (both are either 65 or older or disabled) and are applying for cash, a budget for each client must be figured.

 Each spouse receives the Grant Adjustment and the $25 income exemption.

 First, determine the budget for the spouse with the greater income.
-If his or her income is less than needs, both spouses are eligible for an AABD grant.
+If that person's income is less than needs, both spouses are eligible for an AABD grant.
 Budget each of their incomes against their respective needs.

 If the spouse with the greater income has income in excess of his or her needs, budget the excess income along with the 2nd spouse's income, against the 2nd spouse's needs.
 If the excess income plus the 2nd spouse's income is greater than the 2nd spouse's needs, neither spouse is eligible for AABD cash.
 Determine their AABD medical eligibility.